alan-turing-institute/environmental-ds-book/book/community/coworking/coworking-showtell.md

 We won't record presentation parts of the Show and Tell.
 We'll only take notes of Q&As in the HackMD to posterior access for you and the community.

 As a rule of thumb, we suggest to start with 3-min overview of the topic backed by some slides.
-The remaining time should focus on demonstrate the work!
+The remaining time should focus on demonstrating the work!
 You can gather feedback during and after the demo.
 Note each show and tell session is followed by 5-min Q&A.

 During the online Show and Tell sessions, we'll use the main room to allow people to attend and discuss Show and Tell sessions.

 You'll see in the [HackMD](https://hackmd.io/@environmental-ds#Show-and-Tell-proposals) a section that says:

-> **Show-and-Tell-proposals**
+> **Show and Tell-proposals**
 >
 > *If you have an idea for a topic you'd like to discuss in the main room, please add your name and put the topic next to it.*
 > *If you like one of the topics that are already suggested, please add your name next to that one.*